-We propose that languages with true infinitives or bare verb forms in predicate clefts differ from Swedish and Yiddish only in the extent to which the orphan feature on T_m represses its pronunciation.
-In Polish (and other Slavic languages), the fronted verb is a true infinitive, i.e. the exponent of T_m is the infinitival suffix, and the root does not show tense/agreement-conditioned allomorphy (81).
-We propose that in this case, [O] triggers feature impoverishment deleting tense and agreement features from T_m .
-The node then surfaces in its elsewhere form - the infinitival suffix, and the root in its usual infinitival-triggered allomorph.
+We propose that languages with true infinitives or bare verbs in predicate clefts differ from Swedish and Yiddish only in the way in which the [O] feature of $T_m$ affects its pronunciation.
+In Polish (and other Slavic languages), the fronted verb is a true infinitive: the exponent of $T_m$ is the infinitival suffix, and the root does not show tense/agreement-conditioned allomorphy (82).
+We propose that in this case, [O] triggers feature impoverishment deleting tense and agreement features from $T_m$ .
+The node then surfaces in its elsewhere form - the infinitival suffix, and the root in its infinitival-triggered allomorph.

-(81) {?By-ć / jeste-ć} w domu, jeste-śmy. be-INF / be.PRS-INF in house, be.PRS-1PL
+(82) {?By-ć /\jeste-ć} w domu, jeste-śmy. be-INF / be.PRS-INF in house, be.PRS-1PL